-Writing is my religion, and the only way I’ve ever made a living.
-I built my business after working as a journalist and feature writer, in marketing and publicity for Toronto’s finest literary festival, and as a media trainer at a university in Africa.
+Writing is my religion and the only way I’ve ever made a living.
+I built my business after working as a journalist and feature writer at Canada’s largest daily newspaper, in marketing and publicity for Toronto’s finest literary festival and as a media trainer at a university in Africa.
 I’m a stickler for clarity, grammar and style, but I’m also passionate about creating a fun, stress-free writing practice.
 (And know perfect is impossible.)

-I have a master’s degree in journalism, an undergraduate degree in English, and once edited a delicious little book about women and food called EAT IT.
-I also teach creative writing in the online school Story is a State of Mind.
+I have a master’s degree in journalism, an undergraduate degree in English and I’m currently working on an MFA in Creative Writing at the University of British Columbia.
+My work has been published or is forthcoming in Wigleaf, Joyland, The Pinch, Prairie Fire, The Jellyfish Review and carte blanche.
+I once edited a delicious little book about women and food called EAT IT.
+I teach creative writing in the online school Story is a State of Mind.

 Storytelling lightning round: